 It is recommended that the FCT report would include a minimum of three scenarios including at least one going concern scenario and two solvency scenarios.
-The AA would provide rationale in the FCT report if less than three scenarios are included.
 It is also recommended that the actuary not concentrate the analysis on only one risk category for all the scenarios.